 Me: A bit?
-A bit?
-A BIT?
+A bit?… A BIT!?

-A broach completes the Doctor’s new look.
+A brooch completes the Doctor’s new look.

-Me: So, what do you make of it?
+Me: What do you make of it?

-Me: He tried to kill Peri!
+Me: He’s trying to kill Peri!

 Sue: He’s poorly.

-Me: Oh, that’s alright, then.
+Me: Oh, that’s alright, then!

-Sue: Is this the local St. John’s Ambulance Brigade?
+Sue: Is this the local St John’s Ambulance Brigade?

 No, it’s the Star Cops Special Incident room and Sylvest is reporting the twins’ abduction to Lieutenant Hugo Lang.

-The Doctor is still acting very strangely.
+The Doctor is still behaving very strangely indeed.